learnpack/docs/getting-started.md

 > ✋ Make sure you have node installed before going to the next step!)

-## Creators

 ### Start your first tutorial

 To create your first tutorial, you have to follow these steps:

 1. Install LearnPack globally on your computer by running this command (You should have node installed): `$ npm install @learnpack/learnpack -g`.
-2. Go to the path where you want to save the tutorial’s repository, and create the directory where you want them to be: `$ mkdir name-of-tutorials`.
-3. Then run this command to start configuring your tutorial: `$ learnpack init`.
+2. Then run this command to start configuring your tutorial: `$ learnpack init`.
 This command will ask you everything about your tutorial’s configuration, answer all the questions and your tutorial’s project will be successfully created.
 These are the questions it will ask you:

 First, it will ask you the grading type ([Grading Tutorials](https://4geeks.com/docs/learnpack/grading-learnpack-tutorials)) you want for your tutorial: